Basic Principles of Immunology and Hypersensitivity

 Familiarity with cell biology.

-- Gain knowledge on key cellular components of the immune response
+- Summarize key cellular components of the immune response.

-- Understand how the key antigen recognition molecules (TCR, BCR) arise from genetic recombination, and how the specificity of the immune repertoire is shaped
+- Recall how the key antigen recognition molecules (TCR, BCR) arise from genetic recombination, and how the specificity of the immune repertoire is shaped.

-- Learn how cytokine activity affects cell signaling and function
+- Illustrate how cytokine activity affects cell signaling and function.

-- Understand how the immune system plays a role in the resistance to infection, induction of allergies, autoimmunity, and cancer
+- Predict how the immune system plays a role in the resistance to infection, induction of allergies, autoimmunity, and cancer.